-Walk— Art of Resistance from the American South
+Walk— Art and Resistance from the American South

-We Will Walk: Art of Resistance from the American SouthTurner Contemporary, Margate, Opening 01 February 2020
+We Will Walk – Art and Resistance from the American SouthTurner Contemporary, Margate, Opening 01 February 2020

 Artist Hannah Collins came across the work of these artists whilst working in the American South.
 She was deeply moved and began documenting their art.
 Once the idea of an exhibition emerged Paul Goodwin, whose interest is in fugitive practices and place, came on board to co-curate this exhibition which will also feature Hannah Collins’ documentation of artists’ environments in situ.